badicsalex/peginator/doc/syntax.md

 boxed_field:*BigRule
 ```

+In case of `enum` fields and overrides, you can pick and choose which variants to box.
-In case of Vec fields, `Box`-ing it is not needed, and will not be done even if `*` is used.
+The inner part of the choice will be boxed, even if every variant is boxed.

-Overrides cannot be boxed.
+In case of `Vec` fields, the field will become a vector of boxes (i.e. `Vec<Box<...>>`).

 ### Directives